 "I have not written to you for a long time.
 They have surrounded me with a thick barrier.
 They fear my words more than the bullets."

-On 13 August 2015, Leyla Yunus, a human rights activist, was sentenced to 8 ½ years in prison, and her historian husband, Arif, to 7 years, in what has been described as a show trial.
-Convicted on trumped up charges of treason, tax evasion and fraud, it is a warning to others who dare to challenge the government.
-Both are in very poor health, and there are fears that they may not survive in prison.
+On 13 August 2015, Leyla Yunus, a human rights activist, was sentenced to 8 ½ years in prison, and her historian husband, Arif, to 7 years, in what was been described as a show trial.
+Convicted on trumped up charges of treason, tax evasion and fraud, it served as a warning to others who dare to challenge the government.
+Both are in their early 60s and were in very poor health leading to fears that they would not survive in prison.

-Leyla Yunus, 59, is director of the Institute for Peace and Democracy set up in 1995 to promote and defend women's rights, end politically motivated prosecutions and forcible evictions, and resolve the conflict in the disputed region of Nagorno-Karabakh, seized from Azerbaijan by Armenian backed separatists in the 1990s.
-Arif Yunus, 60, is a historian specialising in the region.
+Leyla Yunus is director of the Institute for Peace and Democracy set up in 1995 to promote and defend women's rights, end politically motivated prosecutions and forcible evictions, and resolve the conflict in the disputed region of Nagorno-Karabakh, seized from Azerbaijan by Armenian backed separatists in the 1990s.
+Arif Yunus is a historian specialising in the region.
 Prior to her detention Leyla Yunus had also been working on a project documenting political prisoners in Azerbaijan.
 Leyla was granted the Chevalier of the Légion d'honneur at the French embassy in Baku in 2013 in recognition of her work.

 The Institute for Reporters Freedom and Safety reported in July 2014 on how state media smear campaigns police raids, seizures of equipment, closure of bank accounts and intimidation of NGO workers are all methods used by the authorities to stamp down on civil society.
 Yunus' Institute for Peace and Democracy has long suffered retribution for its activities, notably in 2011 when its offices – alongside those of two other NGOs – were demolished without warning to make way for a government land clearance project.
 The Institute had been campaigning against forced seizure of land for development.